Hi, I'm Carolyn

 After an unhealthy relationship in my 20’s, I swore off dating and was single for over a decade.
 I was angry at sexism and fat oppression, and I was lonely.
 I found myself giving too much in relationships and then feeling resentful.

 I realized that I had some healing to do, and turned to counseling for help.
 I learned to make peace with the body I’m in, and started exercising again from a place of self-love.
 Today, I am both fat and fit, and a competitive open water swimmer.
 I learned about attachment, and how early templates of self-sufficiency had me avoiding the intimacy I craved.
 I learned how to set better boundaries, make requests, and to receive.
-Today, I have deeply satisfying friendships, and I have been in a healthy romantic relationship for many years.
+Today, I have deeply satisfying friendships, and I have been in a healthy intimate partnership for over a decade.

 There was a time when I believed I could never find a partner, and that my marginalized identities meant I’d always live a truncated life.
 Today I am dedicated to helping my clients break through similar limiting beliefs.